 Necessary - Refers to the relationship of the cost, direct or indirect, incurred by a provider to the provision of contracted care.
-Necessary costs are direct and indirect costs that are appropriate in developing and maintaining the required standard of operation for providing care for individuals according to the contract and state and federal regulations.
-Refer to 1 TAC Section 355.102(f)(2) for more information.
+Necessary costs are direct and indirect costs that are appropriate in developing and maintaining the required standard of operation for providing care for individuals following the contract and state and federal regulations.
+See TAC reference for additional requirements.
+Refer to 1 TAC Section 355.102(f)(2).

 Net Expenses - Gross expenses less any purchase discounts or returns and purchase allowances.
 Only net expenses should be reported on the cost report.
-Refer to 1 TAC Sections 355.102(k) and 1 TAC 355.103(b)(18)(D) for more information.
+Refer to 1 TAC Sections 355.102(k) and 1 TAC 355.103(b)(18)(D).

-Non-Medicaid Residents/Participants - Non-Medicaid residents /participants include, but are not limited to, private pay, private insurance, Veterans Administration, Qualified Medicare Beneficiary (QMB), Medicaid Qualified Medicare Beneficiary (MQMB) and Dual Eligible (Medicare/Medicaid) residents/participants.
+Non-Medicaid Residents/Participants - Non-Medicaid residents/participants include, but are not limited to, private pay, private insurance, Veterans Administration, Qualified Medicare Beneficiary (QMB), Medicaid Qualified Medicare Beneficiary (MQMB) and Dual Eligible (Medicare/Medicaid) residents/participants.

 Owner - An individual (or individuals) or organization that possesses ownership or equity in the contracted provider organization or the supplying organization.
 A person who is a sole proprietor, partner, or corporate stockholder-employee owning any of the outstanding stock of the contracted provider is considered an owner, regardless of the percentage of ownership.
-Refer to 1 TAC Sections 355.102(i)(2) and 1 TAC 355.103(b)(2)(A)(i) for more information.
+Refer to 1 TAC Sections 355.102(i)(2)) and 1 TAC 355.103(b)(2)(A)(i).